somsubhrak/Course-Content-Simplification-Agent/README.md

 > **An AI-powered agent that intelligently analyzes academic content and reframes explanations based on a learner's proficiency level — from Beginner to Expert.**

-Powered by **IBM Granite** via [IBM watsonx.ai](https://www.ibm.com/watsonx), CourseAI solves a core challenge in education: lecture notes and textbooks are written at a fixed complexity level that does not suit every student.
+Powered by **Meta Llama** via [IBM watsonx.ai](https://www.ibm.com/watsonx), CourseAI solves a core challenge in education: lecture notes and textbooks are written at a fixed complexity level that does not suit every student.
 CourseAI takes any PDF of course material and produces personalized, beautifully formatted study notes at exactly the right depth — and can generate a level-adapted quiz on the same content.

 ---